 “I’ve been waiting for someone more fit to carry out my will.”

-(A Daedric Price.
+(A Daedric Prince.
 Not really a lady.
 Something androgynous.
 Definitely evil.)

 “The child is spirited, but lacks… agency.”